-So agile has been all the rage for a number of years.
+Agile is becoming a common standard for project implementation.
 Most organizations are implementing some form of agile methodology in how they manage initiatives, anywhere from the waterfall project methodology on one extreme end through to the pure agile project methodology on the other end.
 Yes, we know that agile may not be for every organization.
 Projects where the output of the change is known clearly upfront and where requirements won’t change much throughout the project may not benefit from an agile approach.
 On the other hand, those projects where the end design is not known, where innovation would be valued, would definitely benefit from an agile approach.

 There are plenty of resources available for project managers on the mechanics of agile methodology.
 However, the same cannot be said for change managers.
-Many even comment that the role of change management has ‘disappeared’ within the agile approach.
-There are lots of examples of projects where there is significant change impact on employees and customers, where there is no change manager on the project.
+Many even commented that the role of change management has ‘disappeared’ within the agile approach.
+There are lots of examples of projects where there are significant change impacts on employees and customers, where there is no change manager on the project.

 Read more about how change management principles are foundational to agile.

-Let’s start with the basics of agile – the Agile Manifesto principles
+The basics of agile change – the Agile Manifesto principles

 When the agile ‘godfathers’ got together to come up with agile change principles all those years ago, they were quite certain that they wanted to focus more on principles than ‘methodology’ per se.
 Since then the intent may have changed in how organizations have adopted this.
 Nevertheless, it is important to visit the core of what agile stands for.

 These are the 12 principles of the Agile Manifesto (from agilemanifesto.org)